simonmichael/hledger/MANUAL.md

 Typically you'll keep one rules file for each account which you download as CSV.
 For an example, see [How to read CSV files](CSV.html).

+Other features:

+A CSV amount value that is parenthesised will have the parentheses stripped and its sign flipped.

 ### Timelog files

 hledger can also read time log files.
 These are (a subset of) timeclock.el's